JackHaoyingZhou/razer_hydra/README.md

 roslaunch razer_hydra hydra.launch
 ```

 You attempt to echo the corresponding rostopics to check whether the device is validated.

-TEST